NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 ### GPU Jobs

 Each GPU node has 4 NVIDIA H100 GPUs (80 GB), 128 CPU cores, and 360GB of useable RAM.
 All of the GPU nodes are shared.
-We highly recommend considering using partial GPU nodes if possible in order to efficiently use the GPU nodes and your AUs.
+We highly recommend considering the use of partial GPU nodes if possible in order to efficiently use the GPU nodes and your AUs.

-To request use of a GPU, use the flag `--gpus=<quantity>` with sbatch, srun, or salloc, or add it as an `#SBATCH` directive in your sbatch submit script, where <quantity> is a number from 1 to 4.
-All of the GPU memory for each GPU allocated will be available to the job (80GB per GPU).
+To request use of a GPU, use the flag `--gpus=<quantity>` with sbatch, srun, or salloc, or add it as an `#SBATCH` directive in your sbatch submit script, where `<quantity>` is a number from 1 to 4.
+All of the GPU memory for each GPU allocated will be available to the job (80 GB per GPU).

-If your job will require more than the default 1 CPU core and 2300MB of CPU RAM per core, you must request the quantity of cores and/or RAM that you will need, by using additional flags such as `--ntasks=` or `--mem=`.
+If your job will require more than the default 1 CPU core and 2300MB of CPU RAM per core allocated, you must request the quantity of cores and/or RAM that you will need, by using additional flags such as `--ntasks=` or `--mem=`.

-The GPU nodes also have 3250000MB space of local disk.
-Note that other jobs running on the same GPU could also be using this space.
-If you need to ensure that your job has all of the disk space, you'll need to request the whole GPU node (--exclusive).
-Tmp isn't a requestable resources.
-Slurm isn't able to allocate this space based on job
+The GPU nodes also have 3.25 TB of local disk space.
+Note that other jobs running on the same GPU node could also be using this space.
+Slurm is unable to divide this space to separate jobs on the same node like it does for memory or cpus for example.
+If you need to ensure that your job has all of the disk space, you'll need to request the whole GPU node for the job.

-Using --exclusive, or requesting the entirity of one or more of the resources (gpu, ram, cpu), will allocate the job the entire GPU node.
+To request the entire GPU node, use the flag `--exclusive`.
+Requesting the entirity of one or more of the resources types (e.g. CPU, RAM, GPU) will also allocate the job the entire node.

 ## Allocation Unit (AU) Charges